tetrapus/PoGoPebble/README.md

 7. Select "app.js" from the menu on the left and click the green play button in the upper right corner.
 This should upload and install the app to your Pebble.

 ## Coming Soon
+- Better presets for alerts and visible pokemon, only vibrate once for seen pokemon
+- Interactable watchapp, with the ability to scroll through nearby pokemon and hide individual pokemon from the interface
 - Support for other pebbles
 - Support for gyms and pokestops
-- Interactable watchapp, with the ability to scroll through nearby pokemon and hide individual pokemon from the interface
 - Compass Support